ankane/secure_rails/README.md

   **Why:** Secure authentication is hard.
 Use a library that’s battle-tested.
 Don’t roll your own.

+- Notify users if their passwords are pawned by using a library like [pwned](https://github.com/philnash/pwned) or [devise-pwned_password](https://github.com/michaelbanfield/devise-pwned_password)

+  **Why:** To prevent users from using pawned passwords

 - Notify users of password changes

   **Why:** So users are aware if someone tries to hijack their account